Rita Hayworth: Relationship with Glenn Ford

+Hayworth also had an intermittent, long-term relationship with Glenn Ford, which started during the filming of Gilda in 1945, and continued through each other's numerous marriages.
+Their relationship is documented in the 2011 biography Glenn Ford: A Life by Ford's son, Peter Ford.
+Peter revealed in his book that Hayworth became pregnant during the filming of The Loves of Carmen and traveled to France to get an abortion.
+Ford later moved next door to her in Beverly Hills in 1960, and they continued their relationship until the early 1980s.

-Prince Aly Khan
+Aly Khan

-In 1948, Hayworth left her film career to marry Prince Aly Khan, a son of Sultan Mahommed Shah, Aga Khan III, the leader of the Ismaili community of Shia Islam.
+In 1948, Hayworth left her film career to marry Aly Khan, a son of Sultan Mohammed Shah, Aga Khan III, the leader of the Ismaili community of Shia Islam.
 They were married on May 27, 1949.
-Her bridal trousseau was designed by Jacques Fath.

 Aly Khan and his family were heavily involved in horse racing, owning and racing horses.
 Hayworth had no interest in the sport, but became a member of the Del Mar Thoroughbred Club anyway.
 Her filly, Double Rose, won several races in France and finished second in the 1949 Prix de l'Arc de Triomphe.

 In 1951, while still married to Hayworth, Khan was spotted dancing with the actress Joan Fontaine in the nightclub where he and Hayworth had met.
 Hayworth threatened to divorce him in Reno, Nevada.
 In early May, Hayworth moved to Nevada to establish legal residence to qualify for a divorce.
 She stayed at Lake Tahoe with their daughter, saying there was a threat the child would be kidnapped.
 Hayworth filed for divorce from Khan on September 2, 1951, on the grounds of "extreme cruelty, entirely mental in nature".